bozoputer/rpt/README.md

 <!-- ABOUT THE PROJECT -->
-## About RWT
+## About rpt
-RWT is a template for quickly scaffolding a React project with webpack and Tailwind CSS (+ Prettier and ESLint).
+rpt is a template for quickly scaffolding a React project with Parcel and Tailwind CSS (+ Prettier and ESLint).

 <!-- GETTING STARTED -->